 Your social security benefits taxable to Montana may be different from the amount of taxable benefits that you reported on Form 2, line 20b.
-You should determine your Montana taxable social security benefits by completing Montana Worksheet VIII, Taxable Social Security Benefits for Form 2, found on page 48.
+Determine your Montana taxable social security benefits by completing Montana Worksheet VIII, Taxable Social Security Benefits on page 48.

-If, after you have completed your social security worksheet, you find that your social security benefits taxable to Montana are less than those that you reported on Form 2, line 20b, enter that difference as a subtraction from federal adjusted gross income on this line.
-If your social security benefits are greater than those that you reported on Form 2, line 20b, you should report that difference as an addition to federal adjusted gross income on your Form 2, Schedule I, line 5.
+If, after you complete your social security worksheet, you find that your social security benefits taxable to Montana are less than those that you reported on Form 2, line 20b, enter that difference as a subtraction from federal adjusted gross income on this line.
+If your social security benefits are greater than those that you reported on Form 2, line 20b, report that difference as an addition to federal adjusted gross income on your Form 2, Schedule I, line 5.